ejtaal/mr/README.rst

 	*********************

 Future plans / Feedback
 =======================

 - Plans are forming for a version solely based on arabic grammar books.
 They would include a list of particles/subject which when activated will display all relevant pages from the included books.
 - Enhancements as well as bugs are now recorded in the Github issue list: `Mawrid Reader issues <https://github.com/ejtaal/mr/issues>`_
-- Figure out a way to have interesting pages for a book listed, such as foreword, biographies or appendices which would normally be difficult to find using the search function.
+- Figure out a way to have interesting pages for a book listed, such as foreword, biographies or appendices.

-Contact me at ejtaal@gmail.com for more details on how to help with adding further books..
+Contact me at ejtaal@gmail.com for more details on how to help with adding further books.
+..
 You can also contact me if you wish to discuss a custom made version featuring your own books.

-I'm planning to start work soon insha Allah on a text based Arabic dictionary, you can follow my progress on Github at the `Mabhath <https://github.com/ejtaal/mabhath>`_ project.
-It will feature a re-designed layout and I aim to include as many dictionaries as can be found in a text format.
-Contact me if you have any suggestions.

 Older news